 June Bright Planets

-- June is a great time to stargaze.
-Easily found is the Big Dipper, high in the north at nightfall in June.
+- Look for the Big Dipper riding high in the northwest at nightful this month.
 Learn more about how to spot the Big Dipper and Little Dipper!

 - It’s also fun to spot the Summer Triangle!
-See how to spot the Summer triangle and other constellations and star groupings!
+See how to spot the Summer triangle, as well as other constellations and star groupings!